Deletecat/ds-flashcart-guide/docs/carts/dstti_clones.md

 Setting up YSMenu on these carts is as simple as:

 1. Downloading Retrogamefan's multicart update from here: [https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/download](https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/download)
-1. Extract it to your downloads folder
+1. Extract it
-1. Go into the multicart folder, then go into the DSTTi Clone YSMenu folder
+1. Go into the DSTTi Clone YSMenu folder
 1. Copy all of the files in this folder to your micro sd card

 ## TTMenu